Assessment

 Post-Graduate Outcomes and Advisory Boards

 In order to ensure that degree programs adequately prepare students for advanced study or employment, academic departments/divisions review data related to the field, align curriculum to professional educational standards set by various organizations, and incorporate counsel from advisory boards.
 When a new program is proposed at Judson, faculty research and present data related to program viability and sustainability.
 Data related to both student needs and professional demand are included to ensure the program adequately prepares graduates for a career in their field of choice.
-Further, this information is reviewed on a continuous cycle as programs complete the UAC self-study.

 When professional standards are set within a field, major programs align curricula to those standards to ensure student success upon graduation.
 For example, the Art majors use standards set by the National Association of Schools of Art and Design (NASAD) when developing core program goals and student learning outcomes.
 Exercise and Sport Science has aligned their Physical Education coursework to standards from the Illinois State Board of Education (ISBE) and the National Association for Sport and PE (NASPE).

 Judson evaluates the success of its graduates at both the university and departmental levels.
 The first step in evaluating graduate success occurs at the university level upon graduation.
 The Career Center administers a Graduation Survey, which is the NACE (National Association of College and Employers) First Destination Survey, as a tool to report initial status of students upon graduation.
 The survey results are compiled and shared with the Board of Trustees.
-In addition, Judson administers the 6-month-out Graduation survey, which is patterned after the Graduation Survey but also includes questions asking alumni about whether their programs adequately prepared them for the workplace.
+In addition, Judson administers the 6-month out Graduation Survey, which is patterned after the Graduation Survey but also includes questions asking alumni about whether their programs adequately prepared them for the workplace.

 Academic departments/divisions also track graduates who have completed their programs through various methods.
 These efforts allow departments to evaluate whether the program adequately prepares students for employment or graduate work in a particular field.
 Measures of success include current employment, professional accomplishments, and graduate school enrollment and completion.